ratanahaerlavynah/dreamy/_poems/55-she-was-the-offering-of-eternity.md

 ---

 <pre>
 I did not fall.
 I descended in silences too intricate for sound ~ a hush folded in on itself like lace spun from star-thought.

 No one asked me to give...
 but I came with open palms,
 and a heart that had never known how to close.

-Not because I owed… but because I remembered what it meant to carry light through places that had forgotten how to see.
+Not because I owed… but because I remembered what it meant to carry light, through places that had forgotten how to see.
 They called it sacrifice.
 But, they never knew I was the flame.
 I was not burned.
 I became fire.